 Dagari stated this during a visit to Pan African University of Life and Earth Sciences Institute, (PAULESI), University of Ibadan on Tuesday.

-“It is only through the application of science, technology and researches that have been conducted all across Africa that we would be able to raise the level of productivity to an extent that it would reduce the amount of money we spend importing food into Africa.
-“Agriculture is a very important sector that should form the basis of our industrialization.
+“It is only through the application of science, technology and research that have been conducted all across Africa that we would be able to raise the level of productivity to an extent that it would reduce the amount of money we spend importing food into Africa.
+“Agriculture is a very important sector that should form the basis of our industrialization”.

 “I don’t think there is any country that has made it without having a solid agricultural sector feeding itself, without having to import.
 China has over 1.3 billion people but they are not importing food.
-They grow most of their food by mobilizing their population, train them and improving their seed quality, so you have high yielding crops that are resistant to pests”.
+They grow most of their food by mobilizing their population, training them and improving their seed quality to have high yielding crops that are resistant to pests”.

 According to him, his visit to Ibadan was to seek collaboration with PAULESI and the International Institute of Tropical Agriculture (IITA) on ways to move the African continent forward in terms of deployment of cutting-edge research in agriculture to farmers.